lmorchard/blog.lmorchard.com/content/posts/2024-04-27-topic-clustering-gen-ai/index.md

 The `text-embedding-ada-002` model produces vectors of 384 floating point numbers.
 I take this to mean that the model has encoded 384 axes of semantic similarity - sort of the "resolution" of the model, if you will.
 This, along with other factors I don't quite understand yet, can be used to decide on what embedding model to use for a given task.

-Honestly, tt's a black box to me - I don't know what the semantic axes mean in any given model.
+Honestly, it's a black box to me - I don't know what the semantic axes mean in any given model.
 And, modulo research I haven't yet read, I don't think anyone really knows what they mean, if that's even the right way to think about it.

 But, the gist is that you get a fancy hash function that can be used to index text in a way that roughly corresponds to semantics.